lhcb/starterkit-lessons/first-analysis-steps/bookkeeping.md

 {% endcallout %}

 Next we need to choose what version of the simulation you want to use.
+There is only one available in our case, `Sim09b`, but usually the latest available version is best when there are more than one.
-Usually the latest available version is best, which is `Sim08e` in this case.
-We also have to choose the version of the digitisation and what configuration of the trigger and reconstruction we want to have in the simulated sample.
+We also have to choose the version of the digitisation and what configuration of the trigger (`Trig0x6138160F` in our case) and reconstruction we want to have in the simulated sample.
 Usually there is only one choice for these, which makes choosing easier.